act-rules/act-rules.github.io/_rules/SC2-4-6-descriptive-headings.md

 ```

 #### Failed example 4
-Heading marked up with h-element that dose not describes the topic or purpose of the following section of content and is not visible in the Accessibility Tree.
+Heading marked up with h-element that dose not describe the topic or purpose of the following section of content and is not visible in the Accessibility Tree.
 ```html
 <h1 class="target" aria-hidden="true">Weather</h1>
 <p>We are open Monday through Friday from 10 to 16</p>